 While exploring, Noble's party came across a series of heavily forested canyons.
-They spentt a few days exploring these; abseiling down the steep canyon walls, and then camping and hiking along the canyon floors.
+They spent a few days investigating these; abseiling down the steep canyon walls, and then camping and hiking along the canyon floors.

 It was a new area for all of them, and the scenery was dramatic.
 But the plant life was familiar; mostly sassafras and coachwood trees, common to the region.

 One day, having reached the floor of a new canyon, Noble and his party followed a winding stream through the foliage.
 There was no path, and the undergrowth was thick, making progress difficult.